 In 2019, Fed Square was listed on the Victorian Heritage Register, the youngest building in Australia to ever be recognised in this way.

 We’re proudly guided by our Civic & Cultural Charter.
-Our Charter was developed closely with the Victorian State Government and Melbourne City Council, neither of whom govern Fed Square but whom we keep a strong relationship with.
+This Charter was developed closely with the Victorian State Government and the City of Melbourne at the time Fed Square opened.

 The Charter outlines Fed Square’s role in Melbourne as a centre for creativity and innovation, arts and cultural festivals, gorgeous gardens and river access and as the focal point in town for contemporary cultural and civic activities.

-In line with the Charter, Fed Square ensures that these themes and strengths find expression in Fed Square’s management philosophy, marketing, programmed events, and hiring and leasing activities, including the way we run the commercial spaces that make all the good stuff possible.
+In line with the Charter, Fed Square ensures that these themes and strengths find expression in Fed Square’s management philosophy, marketing, programmed events, and hiring and leasing activities, including the way we run the commercial spaces.

-Fed Square is the organisation responsible for the coordination and management of all the self-governing tenancies (that’s the cafes, art galleries and so on), programming and marketing of all the public spaces and all aspects of asset management and development.
+Fed Square is the organisation responsible for the coordination and management of tenancies programming and marketing of all the public spaces and all aspects of asset management and development.

-Fed Square is set to become an integral part of a new entity created by the Victorian Government, the Melbourne Arts Precinct Corporation (MAP Co), responsible for bringing to life an expanded, single continuous arts, civic and cultural precinct stretching from NGV Australia to the soon to be built NGV Contemporary.
-MAP Co will be responsible for the delivery of the Melbourne Arts Precinct Transformation project – Australia’s largest ever cultural infrastructure project – and management of Federation Square and the new Melbourne Arts Precinct public spaces.
+Fed Square is run by the Melbourne Arts Precinct Corporation (MAP Co), the organisation responsible for bringing to life an expanded, single continuous arts, civic and cultural precinct.
+MAP Co also oversees the delivery of the Melbourne Arts Precinct Transformation Project.
+More information is available here: https://artsprecinct.melbourne/